Sydney Conservatorium of Music, Sydney, NSW

-Adopting a sympathetic yet decisive response, 1960s additions were removed and the c1820 Government Stables building revealed by partially submerging the new campus facilities.
-Heritage sensitivity balanced with a design solution that responds to the demands of a modern conservatorium.
+The historic site required a sympathetic yet decisive response.
+Additions from the 1960s were removed and the c1820 Government Stables building was revealed by partially submerging the new campus facilities.
+The outcome sees a design respectful of the buildings heritage yet delivers a facility that responds to the demands of a modern conservatorium.